cc-nogueira/qty/README.md

 **`Quantity`** is a container class of ***Unit*** and ***Amount***.
 It is a comparable class with intrinsic unit conversion and offers an API for quantities operations (+, -, *, /, negated, etc).

+## **CompoundPhysicalProperty**

+Introduction of `CompoundPhysicalProperty` in version 0.3.0.
+Compound kinds combine two existing kinds as `MultipliedPhysicalProperties` or `DividedPhysicalProperties`.

+`Speed` is the first compound quantity defined in the library, and it wil be easy now to define new combined physical properties as well as generic (not named) combined kinds, that shall evolve to new operations to multiply and divide two quantities, producing a quantity with a combined kind result.